 The Trust has established a “Bursary” fund which is used to support potential students who may have financial difficulties.
 No student with the talent we are looking for is ever turned away because they cannot pay the fees.

-The dates are in for next year’s Summer School – Monday July 17th to Saturday July 22nd inclusive., and the course will take place at our beautiful new venue of Highfields School, Maidenhead.
+The dates are in for next year’s Summer School – Monday July 16th to the Students Concert on Saturday July 21st, and the course will take place at our beautiful new venue of Highfields School, Maidenhead.
 As always, the week will culminate with a concert at Norden Farm Centre for the Arts on Saturday night, where the students perform with the Laurie Holloway Trio.